Rool Svelte

 // Delete a space permanentlyawait rool.deleteSpace('space-id');

-// Clean up — closes all open channels AND stops the subscriptionspace.close();ReactiveChannel
+// Clean up — closes this space and stops its subscriptionspace.close();ReactiveSpace

-Track a single object by location with auto-updates:
+Track a single object by machine path with auto-updates:

-// Methodsitem.refresh() // Manual re-fetchitem.close() // Stop listening for updatesLifecycle: Reactive objects are tied to their channel.
-Closing the channel stops all updates — existing reactive objects will retain their last data but no longer refresh.
-Calling channel.object() after close() throws.
+// Methodsitem.refresh() // Manual re-fetchitem.close() // Stop listening for updatesLifecycle: Reactive objects are tied to their space.
+Closing the space stops all updates — existing reactive objects will retain their last data but no longer refresh.
+Calling space.object() after close() throws.

 Reactive Watches